ixanza/tranquility/README.md

 ## The video game has been modified

 Please do not expect the game to be functionally similar to vanilla.
 There are a lot of mods installed that modify core base game functionality as well as adding on new mechanics.
-Please see [Modified Gameplay](https://github.com/ixanza/tranquillity/blob/master/Modified%20Gameplay.md) for a non exhaustive list of changes to Tranquillity.
+Please see [Modified Gameplay](https://github.com/ixanza/tranquility/blob/master/Modified%20Gameplay.md) for a non exhaustive list of changes to tranquility.

-## How to start up Tranquillity
+## How to start up Tranquility

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.